-And finally, to keep you in constant control of all the features aboard this vehicle of expression, we have supplied one of the mightiest footswitches around.
+And finally, to keep you in constant control of all the features aboard this vehicle of expression, we have supplied one of the mightiest footswitches around...the King Kontroller.
 All possible Channels, Functions and Features are there for your instant access and their status is monitored by LED illumination.

-So with an overview of the basic layout of the Roadster behind us, let's get ready to play.
+So with an overview of the basic layout of the Road King behind us, let's get ready to play.